x157/x157.github.io/UE5/LyraStarterGame/Development-Considerations.md

 their code into my own code base and modify it as necessary.
 (The lack of a generic AIController is an example).

+In other cases (Interaction, Inventory, Equipment, Weapons) the Lyra code is a great jump-off point to build your own systems.
+Even if it is not a good set of base classes in these cases, it **is** a good, functional multiplayer prototype that you can build out yourself.

-Code duplication sucks, but it's better than trying to merge out their updates (if/when they make them) to code I didn't want in the first place.
+Code duplication sucks, but it's better than trying to merge out updates (if/when Epic makes them) to code I don't want in the first place.

 ## Duplicate Lyra Binary Assets